Understanding small business accounting, software and your obligations

 Cloud accounting software lets you work from anywhere.
 We have a separate section on cloud, but for now, it’s important to know it is the newest form of accounting software technology.
 It’s different from desktop packages and doesn’t require the expense of a server.
 Instead, it’s designed to work in a web browser.

 Good software is truly integrated.
-Integrated software should mean all your modules work together, as well as with other software.
+Integrated software means all your modules work together, as well as with other software.
 This means financial data is passed between your online accounting software packages – and your desktop ones – and everything updates all at once.
-You can even link up HR and payroll.
+You can even link up HR and payroll systems.

 Compliance is about obeying the legal regulations and professional standards required for a particular industry.
 In terms of accounting, that includes filing your tax return.